little-book-of/algorithms/books/en-US/book.md

 }
 ```

 #### Tiny Code

-Let's run a quick example by hand.
+Try a quick run by hand with (n = 5):

-If ( n = 5 ):

-- total = 0- Add 1 → total = 1- Add 2 → total = 3- Add 3 → total = 6- Add 4 → total = 10- Add 5 → total = 15
+- start `total = 0`
+- add 1 → `total = 1`
+- add 2 → `total = 3`
+- add 3 → `total = 6`
+- add 4 → `total = 10`
+- add 5 → `total = 15`

-Output = 15
+Output is `15`.

-We can even derive a formula later (you'll see it soon!):
+You will also see this closed-form formula soon:

 $$
 1 + 2 + 3 + \dots + n = \frac{n(n+1)}{2}
 $$

 #### Why It Matters

 Algorithms are the blueprints of computation.
-Every software system, from a calculator to an AI model, is built from algorithms.

-Without algorithms, computers would be powerless ,  they're just fast machines following instructions.
-Algorithms give them purpose and direction.
+Every program, from a calculator to an AI model, is built from algorithms.
+Computers are fast at following instructions.
+Algorithms give those instructions structure and purpose.

-Understanding algorithms means you understand how thinking turns into code.

-Later, you'll learn to analyze them (how fast, how big, how smart), but for now, remember:

 > Algorithms are the language of problem solving.

 #### Try It Yourself

-1. Write a simple algorithm to find the maximum number in a list.
+1. Write an algorithm to find the maximum number in a list
-2. Write an algorithm to reverse a string.
+2. Write an algorithm to reverse a string
-3. For extra fun, describe your morning routine as an algorithm (inputs, steps, output).
+3. Describe your morning routine as an algorithm: list the inputs, the steps, and the final output

-The best way to learn is to think algorithmically ,  break problems into small, clear, executable steps.
+Tip: the best way to learn is to think in small, clear steps.
+Break a problem into simple actions you can execute one by one.

 ### 2. Measuring Time and Space

 Now that you know what an algorithm is, it's time to ask a deeper question:

-> How do we know if one algorithm is *better* than another?
+> How do we know if one algorithm is better than another?

-It's not enough for an algorithm to be correct ,  it should also be *efficient*.
+It's not enough for an algorithm to be correct.
+It should also be efficient.
 We measure efficiency in two key ways: time and space.

 #### Time Complexity

-Time means how long an algorithm takes to run, relative to its input size.
-We don't measure in seconds, because hardware changes.
+Time measures how long an algorithm takes to run, relative to its input size.
+We don't measure in seconds, because hardware speed varies.
 Instead, we count steps or operations.

-For example:
+Example:

 ```c
 for (int i = 0; i < n; i++) {